-The optimal parasternal window is not reliably in any particular interspace.
-In addition, some structures may be better seen in a higher interspace (e.g. PLAX aorta and PSAX aortic valve) while others are better in a lower interspace (PSAX papillary muscles and distal LV).
+The optimal parasternal window is not reliably in any specific interspace.
+In addition, some structures may be better seen in a higher interspace (e.g. aorta and aortic valve) while others are better in a lower interspace (papillary muscles and distal LV).

-There are two other important apical views achieved from the apical4 with a slow rotation of the probe so the indicator moves down towards the bed (counter clockwise).
-It is also important to stay in the LV side of the window so move carefully.
-During the rotation the right side of the heart begins to disappear and the apical two chamber view (apical2) is seen.
+There are two other important apical views achieved from the apical4 with a slow rotation of the probe, so the indicator moves cephalad (counterclockwise).
+It is important to stay over the LV so rotate carefully, usually with two hands.
+During the rotation the right side of the heart should disappear, and the apical two chamber (apical2) is seen after about 45 degrees of rotation.
 In this view the LV is on top with the LA below.
-Below is a still image of an apical2 view (from 123sonography,com) that shows a dilated coronary sinus just lateral to the posterior mitral valve.
+Here is a normal apical2.

 SUBCOSTAL (SUBXIPHOID) WINDOW